Verified by Project Homeless Connect.

 And when I asked him what he plans on doing now that he does have his car back, he told me he's going back to working for Uber Eats."

-I'm raising money for basic needs so I can be prepared for school.
+I'm raising money for utility assistance so I can keep my light on.